Monday Accident & Lessons Learned: US Navy Ships Collide – Corrective Action? Fire the CO!

 “There was a great deal of complacency involved in the crew,” he said.
 “They had been at sea for 63 days operating in areas with high contact density.”

-US Navy Lessons Learned:
+US Navy Lessons Learned (my version):

 1. If you are the CO … Don’t run into another ship!